sin4ch/sin4ch/README.md

 # Hi there, I’m Osinachi Okpara 👋

-- ⚡ I’m a software engineer & developer relations engineer, focusing on agentic AI, backend and cloud engineering.
+- ⚡ I’m a software engineer & developer advocate, focusing on agentic AI, backend and cloud engineering.

 - 🌱 I’m currently learning A LOT about MCP, agents and RAG.